Illinois Social Work Licensure Requirements

 LCSW Requirements in Illinois

 A prospective clinical social worker should enroll in an accredited graduate program.
-After graduation, she can take steps to become licensed as an LSW.
+After graduation, the candidate can take steps to become licensed as an LSW.
 This will entail applying to the Department and taking the master level examination through the ASWB.

 The University of Southern California School of Social Work offers one of the only CSWE accredited online Master's of Social Work degrees in the country.
 Click Here to contact the University of Southern California School of Social Work and request additional information.